 Waking up with a sore throat can be a sign you've got a cold coming on.
 But that's not always the case.
 There are plenty of possible sore or dry throat causes that have nothing to do with being sick.

 Often the culprit is post-nasal drip — thick, sticky mucus from the sinuses that drips down the back of the throat.
-It can be triggered by a number of different conditions, and may contain inflammatory components including white blood cells or bacteria that can irritate the throat, explains Omid Mehdizadeh, MD, an otolaryngologist and laryngologist at Providence St. John's Health Center in Santa Monica, California.
+It can be triggered by a number of different conditions, and may have inflammatory components including white blood cells or bacteria that can irritate the throat, says Omid Mehdizadeh, MD, an otolaryngologist and laryngologist at Providence St. John's Health Center in Santa Monica, California.

 Video of the Day

-There are other possible offenders too.
-Here are some of the most common reasons why you're waking up with a sore throat and how to soothe the scratchiness.
+There are other possible offenders, too.
+Here, learn the most common sore throat causes and how to soothe the scratchiness.
 Plus, learn when throat discomfort warrants a call to the doctor.

 1. You've Got Allergies

 Though itching and sneezing might be the first symptoms you think of, seasonal allergies can also leave you with a sore, scratchy throat.
-Pollen, dust, mold or dander can trigger inflammation in the airways, causing throat discomfort, Dr. Mehdizadeh says.
+Pollen, dust, mold or dander can start up inflammation in the airways, causing throat discomfort, Dr. Mehdizadeh says.

 2. It's an Environmental Irritant

-You don't have to have allergies for stuff floating around in the air to give you a sore throat.
-Irritants like fumes or dust can also cause discomfort.
+Irritants and sore throats often go hand-in-hand.
+That means, you don't have to have allergies for the stuff floating in the air to give you a sore throat.
+Things like fumes or dust can also cause discomfort.

-"They can incite an immunologic reaction in the nose and throat, which typically results in inflammation and increased mucus production," Dr. Mehdizadeh explains.
+"They can incite an immunologic reaction in the nose and throat, which typically results in inflammation and increased mucus production," Dr. Mehdizadeh says.

-Fix it: Again, steering clear of the offending substances is your best strategy.
-Using an air filter can help outdoor gunk in the air from making its way into your home, and you can try other methods to improve indoor air quality.
+Again, steering clear of the offending substances is your best strategy.
+Using an air filter can help keep outdoor gunk in the air from making its way into your home, and you can try other methods to improve indoor air quality.